Joined 10 years ago from Braggs, Oklahoma

 This is the part I don't really care for.
 When you have to introduce yourself and tell a little about your personal life.
 I always feel like I'm back in fifth grade and the teacher asks you to stand up and say something.
 You get looks from your classmates like you're a toad with worts, and if you step too close they might catch them.
 UGH!
 And yuck!
 But, I'll give it a go this once, and try not to spew viscious liquid everywhere.
 Just don't stand too close.
 OK?

 Hi!
 I'm Roger Decker.
 I live in a small rural town in Oklahoma.
 A little burg called Braggs, nestled in the part of the state known as Green Country.
 It has a population of no more than 400 people.
 Quaint, ain't it?
-The type of place where if you sneeze, your next door neighbor, who lives a quarter of a mile away, tells you BLESS YOU, the next day.
-Word travels quick.
-I've been here for more than 40 years and can't honestly say I've been to many places better.
-I've seen every state in the continental states, been to many parts of the country most have never heard of, and I still like home the best.
+The type of place where if you sneeze, your next door neighbor, who lives a quarter of a mile away, yells BLESS YOU.
+Word travels.
+I've been here for more than 45 years and can't honestly say I've been to many places better.
+Yes, it's small.
+Very.
+But I like it.
+People can only get so close and I definitely like my space.
+I've already seen every state in the continental states, been to many parts of the country most have never heard of, and I can honestly say I still like home the best.
 I'm a strange duck I guess.
 At the age of 18, most young people would want to leave home and not come back.
 But, I like it here.
-Most people that I've talked to across the country have never heard of the town.
+Most people that I've talked to across the country have never heard of this small little sleepy town.
 And although that may be the case, it's known almost all over the world.
+Irony.
+Even here.

 Camp Gruber, a national training base has been here for more years than I've been alive.The camp has been a training fascility for soldiers who have fought in such places as Afghanistan, and Pakistan.
-At one time, during hurricane Catrina, a lot of the people who were made homeless were put in the camp as refugees.
-At the highest peek of the damage and relief efforts, there was over 2000 people here.
+At one time, during hurricane Catrina, more than 2000 people who were made homeless were put in the camp as refugees.
+At the highest peek of the damage and relief efforts, there was over 2500 people here.
 So although many people haven't even heard of us, the rest of the world probably has.
 During WWI and WWII there was an army prisoner of War camp here.
 Every year, the survivors of those times come back and have a reunion to celebrate how they were treated.
 Many of them didn't want to leave when the War was over.
-It's an emotional time when that happens.
+It's a very emotional time.
+How many POW's from Germany could say that?

 I'm a simple person who loves being with family and friends, and who is simply trying to make it in this big bad world everyone calls home.
-I have many things to be thankful for, and only one of them being what I have done for most of my life: Truck Driver.
+I have many things to be thankful for, and only one of them being what I have done for most of my life: Truck Driver; which is how I got to go to every continental state and three provinces of Canada in the first place.
 It's given me the opportunity to do a lot of things most people only dream about.
 I've gone to Disney World in Florida!
 Yay!
 For someone like me, who thought they would never see it, let alone go in and call home from Futureland, (Hey MOM!
 I'm here!), that's quite an accomplishment.
 That isn't a simple vacation for me, it's an adventure.
 I've gone to the Grand Canyon,(definitely didn't want to ride a mule to the bottom, looking at the Big Ditch from the top was enough), and I've seen Mount Rushmore (and I thought my head was big).
 And I've been lucky enough to go to the farthest part of the Eastern United States.
 If I have one thing to regret it's not being able to do it now.
 Through misfortune, fate, or just plain bad luck, my career as an over-the-road driver is over.
 I've gone through a few back surgeries and my doctors have suggested I never get behind the big wheel again.
 My body couldn't take the constant jarring and strain of driving for more than a few hours at a time.
 But the time I was on the road I'll never forget and never mourn.
 I loved what I did and would gladly do it again if I could.

-But I did realize a dream I've had for many years.
-Finally after so long I have self-published my first novel through Trafford publishing.
-TARSUS.
+I also realized another dream I've had for years.
+Finally after so long I have self-published my first novel through Trafford publishing: TARSUS.
 Its about a sleepy kingdom that gets a very loud wake-up call from an unlikely visitor, a dragon, brought to them by their very own princess.
 It's a story that takes you away and makes you wonder about the the times of the knights.
 Oh, and did I tell you about the wizards, Gnomes, Elves, and Dwarfs in the story?
 Yeah, they're in there too.
 I'm hoping this is only one of many more to be published.
 I guess I'll have to do like the rest of you: wait and see.

 Plus, I've been accepted by a traditonal publisher to have my children's works published.
 Just another way to get my work in front of people who are interested in the same things I am.